AdamMorgan778/CASA0018-Apple-Classification/README.md

 By using live classification, I could identify biases in the training dataset, I discovered that red apples would be classified as green if it appears in the top lefthand corner of the image.
 To counter this I took more images of red apples where the apple appeared in the top lefthand corner.
 I also discovered that green backgrounds would influence the model to predict red apples as green, so I collected more training data to counter this.

+## Reflection
+A more systematic approach to testing could have been beneficial, as various transfer learning models were only explored in the 38th experiment and beyond due to preconceived notions about MobileNetV2's effectiveness.
+Testing different models earlier might have helped identify the best option sooner, allowing more time for fine-tuning.
+By tracking inferencing time, peak RAM usage, and flash usage from the beginning, it would be possible to better understand how different models and hyperparameters impact on-device performance and further reduce inference time.

+More time should have been spent testing the model outside of the edge impulse transfer learning and model testing section.
+To increase the model's robustness, additional edge cases should have been considered to ensure accurate labelling.
+Scenarios not taken into account include instances where no apple is present, situations where the camera might misclassify an orange as an apple, or instances where the model might incorrectly classify a golden apple as a pink lady or granny smith.

 ## Future
 •	Creating a significantly larger test set to fine tune the model further.
 Currently the model predicts all 40 of the test-set correctly so any improvements to the model are not recognisable.